kleinech/FapraInfoSys/doc/design.md

 # Architecture
 * Our specific aspect of the application is divided into three parts.
 * First, there is the front-end which must be a browser/web application so that the user can access it easily.
+There is no need to install a software suite.
+A more or less modern Browser should be available on all targeted systems nowadays.
+Web applications can easily be adapted to specific needs updates are easily delivered to the user.
 * The back-end of the user/group management is an LDAP server.
-Groups and Roles are both stored as groups.
+Groups and Roles are both stored as groups, the application makes the necessary abstractions to give them differing meaning.
+LDAP has a long history and is a well-established protocol.
 * In between there is a Java library which communicates with the LDAP server and provides a REST interface against which the front-end can issue requests.

 # Frontend
-* We decided to implement the front-end using Angular2.
+We decided to implement the front-end using Angular2.
 It allows for a modern design and modern user experience.
 It offers many predesigned means to display and input data as well as easy communication with the REST interface of the middle layer.

 # Middle Layer
-* The middle layer is a given Java library which (mostly for testing purposes) runs as a standalone Java application.
+The middle layer is a given Java library which (mostly for testing purposes) runs as a standalone Java application.
 It can however be easily integrated as a Java EE container and run as managed application on a Java Application Server.

 # Design Decisions
 ## Add User/Group dialog